apipack/apipack/apipack/README.md

 # APIPACK

-> Pack every API to be everything.
+> To pack everything to be every API.

-Apipack is an HTTP service codegen/bundler tool for Frontend.
-Its main purpose is to auto-generate Frontend JavaScript/TypeScript service code by analyzing Backend controller routes and their params, return values, and type definitions.
+Apipack is a HTTP service code-gen/bundler tool for Frontend.
+Its main purpose is to auto-generate Frontend JavaScript/TypeScript service code by analyzing Backend controller routes, params, return values, and type definitions.

 ## DESIGN